sanjay9616/JavaScript/object1.md

-What are the possible ways to create objects in JavaScript What are the recommendations to create new object?
-What is the difference between native, host and user objects?
-What are wrapper objects
-How do you compare two date objects
-How do you compare Object and Map
-What are the differences between WeakMap and Map
-List down the collection of methods available on WeakMap How do you map the array values without using map method

 125	How do you check if a key exists in an object
 126	How do you loop through or enumerate javascript object 128	What is an arguments object